Ketoconazole Shampoo for hair loss

 What is Ketoconazole?

-ketoconazole is an anti-fungal medicine that also has anti-inflammatory and DHT reducing properties.
-Currently, only 2% ketoconazole is clinically shown to improve pattern hair loss.
-Ketoconazole shampoo is also effective for the treatment of a scalp fungal infection caused by Malassezia spp overgrowth and skin flaking from seborhheic dermatitis.
+Ketoconazole is an anti-fungal medicine that also has anti-inflammatory and some DHT-reducing properties.
+Ketoconazole shampoo is commonly used to treat a scalp fungal infection caused by Malassezia spp. overgrowth and skin flaking from seborrheic dermatitis.

-A study published in 1998 comparing Ketoconazole 2% shampoo with and without Minoxidil therapy showed hair density, size and proportion of anagen follicles were improved almost similarly by both Ketoconazole and Minoxidil regimens.
-There was marked reduction in sebum levels in the Ketoconazole group compared to the Minoxidil group, suggesting that reducing scalp inflammation might improve alopecia.
+A study published in 1998 comparing Ketoconazole 2% shampoo with and without Minoxidil therapy showed that Ketoconazole 2% have similar efficacy to minoxidil 2% by increasing hair density and hair shaft diameter.
+There was a reduction in sebum levels in the Ketoconazole group, but not in the Minoxidil group, suggesting that reducing scalp oiliness might improve alopecia.

 If you have either of these conditions, adding Ketoconazole 2% shampoo to your hair loss regimen can help improve hair count by reducing inflammation to the hair follicles.